AndersSchmidtHansen/Sidequest/readme.md

    * Editing of Privacy Policy and Terms of Use content in the Administration Panel (✔)
    * more to come...

+8. **Maybe some startup relevant widgets:**
+   * A weekly growth calculator
+   * A cash burn rate calculator

 ## Installation (Currently only for testing, NOT PRODUCTION!)

 Getting started is straight-forward, especially if you have [Laravel Homestead](http://laravel.com/docs/master/homestead) installed.
 So assuming that you've got it set up, just do the following: